apache/activemq-website/src/i-am-not-receiving-any-messages-what-is-wrong.md

 ### If you are calling connection.start()

 Another common gotcha is [due to another consumer grabbing the messages](i-do-not-receive-messages-in-my-second-consumer).
-If its not that then please look at [JMX](jmx) or the [Web Console](web-console) to determine what consumers are available and their status.
-Then get some [Support](support) to help you resolve your issue.
+If it's not that then please look at [JMX](jmx) or the [Web Console](web-console) to determine what consumers are available and their status.
+Then report an [issue](issues) to help you resolve your issue.